 Next, you need to be able to visualize it in your mind.
 Start by watching some youtube videos of the world’s top players performing this stroke; if possible, watch the slow-motion version .
-Also, try to watch other club members, elite players at tournament, and especially some top coaches.
-This stage should take lesson than 1 week.
+Also, try to watch other club members, elite players at tournaments, and especially some top coaches.
+This stage should take less than 1 week.

 Stage #3 Shadow Strokes

 Stand in front of a large mirror.
 Holding your racket, perform about 100 strokes per day trying your best to remember all the elements that you saw during your visualization – stance, foot positioning, shoulder, arm, wrist, racket angle, timing, backswing, contact point, follow through, and other aspects.
 Occasionally, pause and review the youtube video over and over again for deeper visualization.
 This stage should take about 1-2 weeks.

 It is now time to give your new stroke a try!
 Using your Power Pong table tennis robot, have the balls shoot slow topspin to your backhand court.
 You should be recording your backhand loop throughout the practice.
 Every 30 seconds, turn off the robot and quickly review the video.
 If you don’t have access to a Power Pong robot, ask a friend or club member to block slowly and consistently to your backhand.
 The goal is to get 20 consecutive backhand loops on the table.
 This might possibly be the hardest stage and will likely take 4-5 months to perfect.

 Stage #5 Changing Speeds